doganalican46/PHP_BlogWebsite/README.md

 📫 How to reach me **doganalican46@hotmail.com**
 ___________________________________________________________________________________________________________________
 ## Project Scope and Purpose:
-The main purpose of a blogwebsite is to determine the location or direction of a target.
-Basically, tracking system would maintain contact and constantly update the location.
-I created a basic web-site for this system.
+My main goal is to set up a website with PHP and consolidate crud operations.

 ## Programming Languages: